Evenki people: Evenki of Russia

-However, the territory where they are a titular nation is confined solely to Evenk Autonomous Okrug, where 3,802 of the 35,527 Evenks live (according to the 2002 census).
-More than 18,200 Evenks live in the Sakha Republic.
+However, the territory where they are a titular nation is confined solely to the Evenk Autonomous Okrug, where 3,802 of the 35,527 Evenki live (according to the 2002 census).
+More than 18,200 Evenki live in the Sakha Republic.

 Evenki is the largest of the northern group of the Manchu-Tungus languages, a group which also includes Even and Negidal.

-Many Evenks in Russia still engage in a traditional lifestyle of raising reindeer, fishing, and hunting.
+Many Evenki in Russia still engage in a traditional lifestyle of raising reindeer, fishing, and hunting.

-Russian Federation
+Census results

-According to the 2002 census 35,527 Evenki lived in Russia.
+According to the 2021 census 39,226 Evenki lived in Russia.

-Evenks of China
+Evenki of China

-At the 2000 census, there were 30,505 Evenks in China, mainly made up of the Solons and the Khamnigans.
-88.8% of China's Evenks live in the Hulunbuir region in the north of the Inner Mongolia Province, near the city of Hailar.
-The Evenk Autonomous Banner is also located near Hulunbuir.
-There are also around 3,000 Evenks in neighbouring Heilongjiang Province.
+At the 2000 census, there were 30,505 Evenki in China, mainly made up of the Solons and the Khamnigans.
+88.8% of China's Evenki live in the Hulunbuir region in the north of the Inner Mongolia Province, near the city of Hailar.
+The Ewenki Autonomous Banner is also located near Hulunbuir.
+There are also around 3,000 Evenki in neighbouring Heilongjiang Province.

-The Manchu Emperor Hong Taiji conquered the Evenks in 1640, and executed their leader Bombogor.
-After the Manchu conquest, the Evenks were incorporated into the Eight Banners.
+The Manchu Emperor Hong Taiji conquered the Evenki in 1640, and executed their leader Bombogor.
+After the Manchu conquest, the Evenki were incorporated into the Eight Banners.

-In 1763, the Qing government moved 500 Solon Evenk and 500 Daur families to the Tacheng and Ghulja areas of Xinjiang, in order to strengthen the empire's western border.
+In 1763, the Qing government moved 500 Solon Evenki and 500 Daur families to the Tacheng and Ghulja areas of Xinjiang, in order to strengthen the empire's western border.
 Another 1020 Xibe families (some 4000 persons) also came the following year.
 Since then, however, the Solons of Xinjiang have assimilated into other ethnic groups, and are not identified as such anymore.

 The Japanese occupation led to many murders of Evenkis, and Evenki men were conscripted as scouts and rangers by the Japanese secret service in 1942.

 Some Evenkis fled to Soviet Siberia across the Amur river after murdering a Japanese officer to avoid punishment from the Japanese.

-The Evenks of China today tend to be settled pastoralists and farmers.
+The Evenki of China today tend to be settled pastoralists and farmers.